 CHN offers services to help families overcome emergencies and support them in their needs through utility assistance, foreclosure prevention and intervention, and EITC tax preparation assistance.
 Each year CHN completes more than 15,000 safety net and support services.

 - Training and Education

-CHN operates one of the region’s highest-capacity Community Training Centers (CTC), helping residents to manage and grow personal finances, enhance employment skills and preparing families to purchase, manage and build equity in their homes.
+CHN operates one of the region’s highest-capacity Community Resource Centers (CRC), helping residents to manage and grow personal finances, enhance employment skills and preparing families to purchase, manage and build equity in their homes.
 Each year CHN provides training and education to more than 2,000 individuals.